PostHog/posthog.com/contents/tutorials/django-analytics.md

 ## 2. Adding basic functionality to the Django app

-With a basic site up, it is time to customize it to what we need.
+With a site up, it is time to customize it to what we need.
 We won’t do anything fancy for this tutorial.
-Our app will be a basic blog with basic user authentication to show off all the features of PostHog.
+Our app will be a blog with basic user authentication to show off all the features of PostHog.

 The first step in doing this is creating a Django app with the name `blog`.